 The research we do at SORCE directly impacts the conservation work that we do.
 We also ensure that we keep up to date with scientific advancements so as to ensure our projects are as effective as possible.
-Based on the research to date we have developed several key conservation initiatives, with several more still being planned.
+Based on the research to date we have developed several key conservation initiatives, with several more schedules for the coming year.

 Coral Reef Restoration

-We are working with local communities to develop more sustainable and environmentally friendly fishing methods.
+We are working with local communities to develop more sustainable and environmentally friendly fishing methods and restrictions.
 We also work with the local governmental and provide ecological planning to development projects as well as actively restore coral reef environments.
 This is to ensure we get the most out of every project we do.
 The main aims of the Coral Reef Restoration project are:

 - To research, restore, conserve and protect coral reef ecosystems, particularly coral species listed as endangered on the IUCN redlist.